mtdukes/data-journalism-lab/_pages/public_records.md

 ## <a name="portals"></a>Public records portals

-A running list of public records portals in North Carolina.
+A running list of public records portals in North Carolina (and some on the federal level).
 Agencies generally route records requests through these sites, some of which encourage registration.

 Know of any portals we're missing?
 Respond to [@mtdukes' Twitter thread here](https://twitter.com/mtdukes/status/1491181364477112322).